jonbparr/IDEEL_Pipelines/AmpliconTutorial/Session 6 SeekDeep Part 2/README_Session6.md

 # Amplicon Tutorial for IDEElers
-## Session 5
+## Session 6: SeekDeep Part 2

-Here we will explore SeekDeep
+Here we will explore SeekDeep.